MikhaD/nixos-config/modules/home-manager/tmux/README.md

 - `false` to disable all info sections
 - An attribute set to configure individual sections

+Each info section can be individually configured with its own colors:

 ##### 3.1 Host
 This shows the hostname of the current machine with a computer icon before it.
-It can be toggled with `tmux.prompt.info.host` and is enabled by default.
+It can be toggled with `tmux.prompt.info.host.enable` and is enabled by default.
+Colors can be customized with `tmux.prompt.info.host.color` (default "#000") and `tmux.prompt.info.host.background` (default "#99CCE6").

 ##### 3.2 Disk
 This shows the disk usage of the root filesystem with a hard drive icon before it.
-It can be toggled with `tmux.prompt.info.disk` and is enabled by default.
+It can be toggled with `tmux.prompt.info.disk.enable` and is enabled by default.
+Colors can be customized with `tmux.prompt.info.disk.color` (default "#000") and `tmux.prompt.info.disk.background` (default "#999FE5").

 ##### 3.3 Memory
 This shows the current memory usage with a CPU icon before it (the memory icon is too large).
-It can be toggled with `tmux.prompt.info.memory` and is enabled by default.
+It can be toggled with `tmux.prompt.info.memory.enable` and is enabled by default.
+Colors can be customized with `tmux.prompt.info.memory.color` (default "#000") and `tmux.prompt.info.memory.background` (default "#BF99E5").

 ##### 3.4 Battery
 This shows the current battery percentage with a battery icon before it.
-It can be toggled with `tmux.prompt.info.battery` and is enabled by default.
+It can be toggled with `tmux.prompt.info.battery.enable` and is enabled by default.
+Colors can be customized with `tmux.prompt.info.battery.color` (default "#000") and `tmux.prompt.info.battery.background` (default "#E599DF").
 The icon is a filled battery, filled to the % the battery is currently charged to in increments of 10.
 If the laptop is plugged in it will display a lightning bolt next to it.
 If it is fully charged and plugged in it will show a plug icon instead.